ouspg/PrivacyAndSocialEngineering/4.Open-source_intelligence/README.md

 One of the most typical and critical situations for a person could be the case when their login credentials have been leaked online publicly as a part of a cyber incident or another matter.

-[Have I been Pwned](https://haveibeenpwned.com/) is a site that tracks occurrances of emails and phone numbers in various data leak dumps.
+[Have I been Pwned](https://haveibeenpwned.com/) is a site that tracks occurrences of emails and phone numbers in various data leaks.

 ### **Task 1 A)** Looking for leaks